johann-solo/oliveandmango.github.io/site/content/blog/2018-09-25-roasted-grape-snack-cake.md

 7. Let stand on cooling rack for 5-10 minutes then use a knife to loosen sides of cake and invert onto rack and let cool completely.

-8. Dust with powdered sugar before serving and enjoy!
+8. Enjoy as is or dust with powdered sugar or with a dollop of whipped cream before serving.
 </br>
 </br>